 We never recommend shaving a husky’s fur, as this should only be done for surgical requirements.

 If you’re worried about a flea infestation, then please get in touch with your veterinarian.

 What Is The Difference Between Fleas And Ticks

 Ticks are much larger than fleas and swell greatly in size when feeding on their host.
 Both fleas and ticks are parasites, and you’ll find that most treatments for fleas also cover ticks as well.

-> When examining your husky for fleas you’ll also be able to spot any ticks as well.
+When examining your husky for fleas, you’ll also be able to spot any ticks.